saypop/courier-kata/README.md

 ### Task 1 Challenges

-I took my time with this task (it took me about 4 hours in total), mostly because I had made it more difficult by adding in unnecessary features.
+I took my time with this task (excluding the time I spent thinking it through and planning, it took me about 2 hours of coding in total), I had made it more difficult by adding in unnecessary features.
 I've also assumed that I will need to make changes to my code base in later challenges so I wrote SOLID code to make that process as easy as possible.
 I initially wrote 10 classes, 91 tests and 383 lines of code with 100% coverage.
 I've since refactored this to 7 classes, 41 tests, and 270 lines of code with 100% test coverage.
 So aside from the volume of 'learning' work I did for this task, the toughest part was mocking the calculator and sizer classes when building the compiler.
 I came to a good solution but it did take some time.
 You can see how I solved this by looking at the doubles in the compiler.spec and helper.rb files.